Mount Ruang: Pre-21st century

-The first recorded eruption was in 1808.
+At least 16 eruptions have been recorded from the volcano, with the first one occurring in 1808.
 Dr. Adolf Meyer witnessed a large eruption in 1871.
 Ruang was uninhabited at the time, but the inhabitants of nearby Tagulandang had many plantations on its slopes.
 The eruption destroyed these in minutes and caused a tsunami that obliterated most of their large village, situated on Tagulandang, opposite Ruang.
-Most of the village's inhabitants drowned, and their bodies could afterwards be seen on the beach.
+Most of the village's inhabitants drowned, and their bodies afterward could be seen on the beach.
+The death toll was estimated to be around 300 to 400.